CVE-2002-1646

 Step 1: Connection Initiation: The attacker initiates an SSH connection to the vulnerable server.

-Step 2: Authentication Request: The attacker crafts an SSH authentication request, specifically requesting a less secure authentication method (e.g., password) regardless of the server's configuration.
+Step 2: Authentication Request Manipulation: The attacker crafts an SSH authentication request that includes a less secure authentication method (e.g., password) even if the server is configured to disallow it.

-Step 3: Bypassing Configuration: The server, due to the vulnerability, fails to properly enforce the AllowedAuthentications configuration.
-It does not validate the client's requested authentication method against the server's allowed methods.
+Step 3: Authentication Bypass: The server, due to the vulnerability, fails to properly validate the client's requested authentication methods against its configured AllowedAuthentications.

 03 // Deep Technical Analysis